nvzqz/bu-cs411/docs/User Stories/readme.md

 3. As a user of both services, I want to synchronize my playlists between accounts kept on Spotify and Apple Music.
 So they are both up to date.

-> This story is about the function of keeping playlists in accounts in two service synchronized.
+> This story is about the function of keeping playlists in two accounts of services synchronized.

 4.